cwi-dis/cwipc/readme.md

 These instructions are primarily for our own benefit.
 Lest we forget.

 When creating a new release, ensure the following have been done

+- `scripts/install-3rdparty-full-win1064.ps1` should be updated to download the most recent compatible packages.
+Go through each of the packages, determine the current version.
+Uninstall old versions from your build machine.
+Run the powershell script to test it installs the new packages.
+Do the build, to ensure it works with the new packages.
+Test the build to ensure it runs with the new packages.

 - `CWIPC_API_VERSION` incremented if there are any API changes (additions only).
 - `CWIPC_API_VERSION_OLD` incremented if there are API changes that are not backward compatible.